Fermi surface reconstruction and enhanced spin fluctuations in strained La$_3$Ni$_2$O$_{7}$ on LaAlO$_3$(001) and SrTiO$_3$(001)

-\textit{Methods. --} We performed density functional theory calculations~\cite{KoSh65} (DFT) by using Quantum ESPRESSO~\cite{PWSCF} in conjunction with the exchange-correlation functional by Perdew, Burke, and Ernzerhof~\cite{PeBu96} and ultrasoft pseudopotentials~\cite{Vanderbilt:1990}, as successfully employed in previous work~\cite{GeislerPentcheva-LNOLAO:18, WrobelGeisler:18, GeislerPentcheva-LNOLAO-Resonances:19}.
-Static correlation effects were considered within DFT$+U$~\cite{QE-LDA-U:05} employing $U=4$~eV on Ni and Ti sites~\cite{GeislerPentcheva-InfNNO:20, GeislerPentcheva-NNOCCOSTO:21, Geisler-VO-LNOLAO:22, Sun-327-Nickelate-SC:23, ZhangDagotto-LNO327:23}.
-To accurately describe the octahedral rotations, we use $\sqrt{2}a \times \sqrt{2}a \times c$ supercells with two transition metal sites per layer, setting $a$ to the substrate lattice parameter ($a_\text{LAO} = 3.79~\AA$, $a_\text{STO} = 3.905~\AA$) and optimizing $c$.
-The symmetric supercells contain two equivalent interfaces, 3 bilayers of La$_3$Ni$_2$O$_7$ (LNO), and 6.5 layers of substrate, corresponding to 136 atoms in the unit cell (Fig.~\ref{fig:OptGeo}).
-Wave functions and density were expanded into plane waves up to cutoff energies of $35$ and $350$~Ry, respectively.
-The Brillouin zone was sampled by using a $12 \times 12 \times 1$ Monkhorst-Pack $\Vec{k}$-point grid~\cite{MoPa76} and $5$~mRy Methfessel-Paxton smearing~\cite{MePa89}.
-The ionic positions were accurately optimized, reducing ionic forces below $1$~mRy$/$a.u.
-Subsequently, Fermi surfaces and densities of states were obtained by using \mbox{$64\times64\times4$} $\Vec{k}$-point grids.
-Reference calculations for bulk LNO at 0~GPa ($Cmcm$) and 30~GPa ($I4/mmm$) were performed by using 48-atom supercells~\cite{Geisler-LNO327-Structure:23, Geisler-LNO327-Optical:24} with \mbox{$12\times12\times4$} and \mbox{$64\times64\times8$} $\Vec{k}$-point grids.
-Tight-binding Hamiltonians describing the Ni electronic structure in a basis of maximally localized Wannier functions~\cite{Wannier90:20} are provided in the Supplemental Information (SI)~\cite{SuppMat}.
+\textit{Methods. --} We performed density functional theory calculations~\cite{KoSh65} (DFT$+U$) by using Quantum ESPRESSO~\cite{PWSCF, QE-LDA-U:05, Vanderbilt:1990}, employing the PBE exchange-correlation functional~\cite{PeBu96} and $U=4$~eV on Ni and Ti sites to describe static correlation effects~\cite{GeislerPentcheva-InfNNO:20, GeislerPentcheva-NNOCCOSTO:21, Geisler-VO-LNOLAO:22, Sun-327-Nickelate-SC:23, ZhangDagotto-LNO327:23}.
+To account for octahedral rotations, we use $\sqrt{2}a \times \sqrt{2}a \times c$ supercells with two transition metal sites per layer, setting $a$ to the substrate lattice parameter ($a_\text{LAO} = 3.79~\AA$, $a_\text{STO} = 3.905~\AA$) and accurately optimizing $c$ as well as the ionic positions.
+The symmetric supercells contain two equivalent interfaces, 3 bilayers of La$_3$Ni$_2$O$_7$ (LNO), and 6.5 layers of substrate, corresponding to 136 atoms (Fig.~\ref{fig:OptGeo}).
+Reference calculations for bulk LNO at 0~GPa ($Cmcm$) and 30~GPa ($I4/mmm$) were performed by using 48-atom supercells~\cite{Geisler-LNO327-Structure:23, Geisler-LNO327-Optical:24}.
+Tight-binding Hamiltonians describing the full Ni electronic structure in a basis of maximally localized Wannier functions~\cite{Wannier90:20} were obtained, followed by an accurate calculation of the spin susceptibilities in TRIQS-TPRF~\cite{TRIQS:15} and subsequent unfolding.
+Details are provided in the Supplemental Information (SI)~\cite{SuppMat, GeislerPentcheva-LNOLAO:18, WrobelGeisler:18, GeislerPentcheva-LNOLAO-Resonances:19, MoPa76, MePa89}.